josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-It is easier to recognize that a symbol is a component by looking at the template's html.
+It is easier to recognize that a symbol is a component by looking at the html of the template.

 </div>